eclipse-symphony/symphony/docs/symphony-book/introduction/introduction.md

 # Chapter 1: Introduction

+_(last edit: 4/11/2023)_

 Welcome to Symphony!
 Symphony orchestrates existing services and tools to form an end-to-end, consistent intelligent edge experience.
 Symphony offers a K8s-native control plane that can be deployed and used on Kubernetes clusters, such as AKS clusters on Azure Stack Edge and K3s clusters on Raspberry Pis.
+Symphony also runs in a standalone mode as a single process.
+For more information, please see [Running Symphony in Standalone Mode](../build_deployment/standalone.md).

 Symphony is platform neutral and protocol neutral.
 Through its extensible architecture, Symphony supports a broad range of AI frameworks, devices, hardware, services and many more.
 The following table summarizes some of the supported technologies and the list grows rapidly.